 Socialist Cuba is worried, as it should be.
 After decades of progressive hardline rule, the island is an economic and political basket case.
 Faced with an alleged transfer of power from a dictator to another, the situation for the hardliners is especially dire.
-Things must be really bad in Havana for the Cuban Foreign Minister to request a same day meeting with Secretary of State Tillerson.
+Things must be horrible in Havana for the Cuban Foreign Minister to request a same-day meeting with Secretary of State Tillerson.
 That is, well, odd.
-Surely out of character for the Havana progressives.
+Admittedly out of character for the Havana progressives.
 An act of desperation?
 Possibly.
 Read on.

 When I first inked a blog piece on August 26 about the alleged sonic attacks on U.S. government personnel in Cuba, I wrote: “…[t]emporarily shutting down Post Havana until the safety of U.S. government personnel can be assured will send a strong message to the Cuban government to get its act together and, possibly, serve as an opportunity to bring Cuba to the negotiating table,” so that the Trump administration could continue to re-orient U.S. policy toward Cuba.
 That was before President Trump’s excellent speech at the United Nations.

-The combination of President Trump’s refocus of U.S. policy toward Cuba early on in his administration, as well as the review of Cuba policy, the rejection of the Obama approach, the ongoing regulatory review, Cuba’s failure to keep U.S. government personnel safe, and President’s Trump U.N. speech has accomplished the equivalent of shuttering Post Havana.
-I also think pressure on Venezuela is starting to overwhelm Venezuela’s Havana masters.
+The combination of President Trump’s refocus of U.S. policy toward Cuba early in his administration, the review of Cuba policy, the rejection of the Obama approach, the ongoing regulatory review, Cuba’s failure to keep U.S. government personnel safe, and President’s Trump U.N. speech has accomplished the equivalent of shuttering Post Havana.
+I also think the pressure on Venezuela is starting to overwhelm Venezuela’s Havana masters.